 As I look back on my life, there was not one particular season in which I’ve experienced loss, there were many:

-- As a child, I had to bear down and unwillingly suffer from the loss of a family home when my parents decided to get divorced.
+- When I was a child, I had to bear down and unwillingly suffer from the loss of a family home when my parents decided to get divorced.

 - As a young adult, I found myself depending more and more on my romantic relationships for love and security.
-As a result, I led myself right into a season of identity loss that carried a lot of trust issues, insecurity, and depression.
+And as a result, I led myself right into a season of identity loss that carried a lot of trust issues, insecurity, and depression.